 Let’s start with the easiest, buy for less.
 Switching suppliers usually does pay off as companies know most people don’t bother to make the effort.
 This allows them to keep prices high for existing customers whilst offering sweet introductory deals for new customers.

-The process is actually quite straightforward using a mortgage broker and they are usually free to use, so it always makes sense to get them to run the numbers and see if it worth your while to switch.
+Then talk to a mortgage broker who will find you the best rate, they are usually free to use so it always makes sense to get them to run the numbers and see if it worth your while to switch.

 Your electricity or gas service is the same no matter who you buy it from, the key thing then is to simply get the best price.

-The average home in Ireland uses 11K kWh of gas (at an average of 12.7c per kWh) and 4.2K kWh electricity (at an average of 37c per kWh) per year.
+The average home in Ireland uses 11,000 kWh of gas (at an average of 14.6c per kWh) and 4.2K kWh electricity (at an average of 46c per kWh) per year.

-The good news though is much cheaper rates are still available, with gas as low as 10.9c kWh and electricity as low as 28.2c kWh.
+The good news though is much cheaper rates are still available, with gas as low as 12.7c kWh and electricity as low as 36c kWh.

 With streaming services now offering not just box sets, but live TV as well there are big money savings to be made by ‘cutting the cord’ from old school TV providers.